Leffffff/re2/README.md

 ## Working with Emscripten

+### For Mac

+If you use mac proceed to [Pull submodule google-re2](#pull-submodule-google-re2).
+You need node and python to be installed.

 ### For Windows
-If you use mac you dont need to do the following actions.
-Proceed to [Pull submodule google-re2](#pull-submodule-google-re2)

 Install Debian from Microsoft Store, then launch and create UNIX user.
 ```